Gottfried Becker (1681–1741)

-Gotfried Becker (1681–1750) was a Danish pharmacist.
+Gottfried Becker (1681–1750) was a Danish pharmacist.
 He owned Elefant Apotek in Købmagergade in Copenhagen from 1708 and served as royal court pharmacist from 1712.

 Early life and education

 Becker was born in Copenhagen on 24 January 1681, the eldest son of pharmacist Johann Gottfried Becker and Sophie Iversdatter Bath.
 His two younger brothers and two younger sisters did not survive childhood.
 His father was the owner of Elefant Apotek in Købmagergade.
 Becker was taught the trade by his father and then continued his studied abroad in 1702–5.